Welcome Back, Kotter: Show history

 Welcome Back, Kotter's first season was controversial.
 In Boston, the local ABC affiliate (WCVB-TV) initially refused to air the show.
 The city was going through a tumultuous school busing program that involved widespread protests and riots, and the local affiliate felt Kotter's fictional integrated classroom would exacerbate the situation.
-The show became an early ratings success, however, and the affiliate relented, picking it up from its fifth episode.
+However, the show became an early ratings success and the affiliate relented, picking it up from its fifth episode.

+Despite airing on ABC, some earlier episodes were shot at NBC Burbank.

 Teachers in other cities had concerns about how Kotter would be portrayed, so producers allowed a union representative on the set to ensure the show protected the image of those in the profession.
 Kaplan opposed the idea, at one point asking a reporter if there was a junkman on the set of Sanford and Son to protect the reputation of junkmen.

 Censor concerns about depiction of juvenile delinquency faded after the Sweathogs' antics proved to be silly rather than criminal.
 Like Kaplan, Hegyes was a fan of the Marx Brothers.
 Hegyes claimed that he suggested that the Sweathogs be modeled after the Marx Brothers in order to reduce tension.

 Ratings slipped greatly in the third season.
 Kaplan later attributed the decline to the age of the actors playing the Sweathogs, all then in their mid- to late-twenties, claiming that they were no longer believable as high school students.
 As the series entered its fourth and final season, Travolta, the youngest Sweathog, was 25—while Palillo, the oldest, would turn 30 before season's end.

-Kaplan's idea to bring the show in line with the age of its cast was to have Kotter join the faculty of a community college attended by the Sweathogs; however, this storyline never materialized.
+Kaplan's idea to bring the show in line with the age of its cast was to have Kotter join the faculty of a community college attended by the Sweathogs, but this storyline never materialized.
 In order to increase viewership, the Kotters had twin girls, but this did not prove to be enough to regain the show's earlier momentum.
 The show introduced a female Sweathog, Angie Grabowski, played by Melonie Haller.